zly2006/25w14craftmine-Bug-Fixes/README.md

 Critical Bugs:

+- Fixed all registry tag bugs in mine dimensions.
 - Fixed "Soul Link" causes StackOverflowError crashing.
 - Fixed "Dry Land" Mine Ingredient obtaining.
-(Thanks to Le-Petit-C)
 - "One HP" is not reset when you respawn in hub.

 Game Experience: